jian-li1/genshin-llama/README.md

 This is an extension to my Local Llama RAG project from this [repo](https://github.com/jian-li1/local-llama-rag).
 More information about the code and implementation can be found there.

-The LLM and embedding model used are Llama 3.1 8B and ``mxbai-embed-large``, respectively.
+The LLM and embedding model used are Llama 3.1 8B and ``mxbai-embed-large``, respectively, both of which are launched with [Ollama](https://ollama.com).

 ## Motivation